phensley/cldr-engine/packages/cldr-core/etc/cldr-core.api.md

 //
 // @internal (undocumented)
 export interface DateFieldInternals {
-    // Warning: (ae-forgotten-export) The symbol "NumberParams" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "NumberParams_2" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "ContextTransformInfo" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)